Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Appendix A: Category of triples in dimension one

-The goal of this section is to provide full details of a construction, which allows to reduce a description of Cohen--Macaulay modules over a reduced local Noetherian ring $(\rA, \gm)$ of Krull dimension \emph{one} to a matrix problem.
-It seems that for the first time it appeared in a work of Drozd and Roiter \cite{DroRoi}.
-Similar constructions can be also found in works of Ringel and Roggenkamp \cite{RingelRoggenkamp}, Green and Reiner \cite{GreenReiner} and Wiegand \cite{Wiegand}.
-Since this construction plays a key role in our approach to Cohen-Macaulay modules over non-isolated surface singularities and its presentation in all above references is essentially different from the one given below, we have decided to give its detailed exposition in this appendix.
+The goal of this section is to provide full details of a construction, which allows to reduce a description of Cohen--Macaulay modules over a local Cohen--Macaulay ring $(\rA, \gm)$ of Krull dimension \emph{one} to a matrix problem.
+It seems that for the first time a construction of this kind appeared in the work of Drozd and Roiter \cite{DroRoi} and Jacobinski \cite{Jacob}.
+Similar constructions appeared in the works of Ringel and Roggenkamp \cite{RingelRoggenkamp}, Green and Reiner \cite{GreenReiner}, Wiegand \cite{Wiegand}, Dieterich \cite{DieterichInvent} and recent monograph of Leuschke and Wiegand \cite{LeusckeWiegand}.

+Since this construction plays a key role in our approach to maximal Cohen--Macaulay modules over non--isolated surface singularities and its presentation in all above references is essentially different from the one given below, we have decided to include its detailed exposition in this appendix.